Get us in your inbox

 Advertising

 There’s honestly nowhere in the world like Soho.
 The haunt of poets, gangsters, trendsetters and many a louche genius, the seedy, sleazy and impossibly romantic heart of London’s West End is also home to loads of great independent shops, cafés, bars and, most importantly, restaurants.
 Its culinary diversity has been fuelled by centuries of immigration and cultural cross-pollination.
 From rustic French fare to Mediterranean small plates and tasty tapas, here is Time Out’s list of our absolute favourite Soho restaurants.
-Whether you fancy a slap-up meal or are just in the market for a mid-town pitstop, we definitely have you covered with this.
+Whether you fancy a slap-up meal or are just in the market for a mid-town pitstop, we have you covered.

 RECOMMENDED: Here are London’s best restaurants.